Spectacles Industry in Hong Kong

 Fashion and designer labels: Apart from being a medical device or a vision necessity, eyewear has also become a fashion accessory, a fashion statement, to go with clothes.
 Many fashion and designer labels promote their collection of spectacles and frames as fashion-forward accessories.
 Indeed, many fashion brands have granted licenses to spectacles manufacturers.
 For example, Luxottica Group has been producing and distributing the brand eyewear of Chanel, Burberry and D&G, etc. under license agreements with the respective brands.
 The increasing emphasis on design, not only for women but for men as well, has also successfully changed the previous perception towards glasses relating to aging.

 Frame styles: Frames featuring floating big logos at temples and even the hinges are common among the brand named eyewear.
 The temples are getting lower to give a trendy look.
 Spring hinges allowing temples to flex backward and forward are widely used.
 Some frames are screwless and feature a patent-pending flex-hinge design that allows customers to quickly make repair by hand without costly parts or tools.
+Handcrafted frames that are durable, comfortable and easy to adjust are also gaining a following.
 The top brow and the temple of a frame are a prime source of added style, for example, accents with crystals, metal, colour stones and diamonds.
 Narrow rectangle shape dominates the style.
 Sport also continues to influence frame styles.
 Large wraparounds and oversized styles are particularly popular.

 Role of lenses: In recent years, people tend to spend more money on the lenses (costing on average more than 50% of the price of the spectacles) than on the frames owing to the more important role of lenses in fashion.
 Also some are more willing to keep their old frames while buying new lenses.
 Nowadays with technology advancements, lenses provide more special functions beyond eyesight correction and protection, such as anti-reflective, anti-scratch and anti-glare.
 There is a considerable amount of research and development being done in these areas, with results such as an in-the-lens telescope to help people with more severe visual impairments to drive and adjustable strength lenses for the presbyopic market.